-Spoiler: It's a little different for everyone.
+If you've been diagnosed with irritable bowel syndrome (IBS) or suspect you have it, you might feel a little overwhelmed by all of the—often conflicting—information out there about how to manage the condition and which diet plan to follow.
 Don't stress though.
-Here are foods and drinks to eat and avoid and how to help make your diet work for you.
+Here are foods and drinks to eat and avoid and how to help make your diet work for your IBS.

 Pictured recipe: Bacon-Wrapped Chicken with Roasted Zucchini